vonglasow/atoum-documentation/README.md

 	crowdin-cli download

+## Translate pages
+You can directly edit page (but don't forget to upload them on crowdin after the translation) or you can use the interface of crowdin directly.
+The second options is easier and more clear for everyone.

 ## Adding new pages

 1. Create the page, in french (french is the reference) or at least create an issue to ask someone do it